ifilot/bytecradle-6502/docs/docs/getting-started/assembling-the-board.md

 ## Flashing the ROM

-Before powering up your ByteCradle board for the first time, it's essential to flash the appropriate ROM image onto the onboard memory chip.
+Before powering up your ByteCradle board for the first time, it is essential to flash the appropriate ROM image onto the onboard memory chip.
 The required ROM chip and image depend on the variant of the board:

 - **ByteCradle Tiny**: Uses an **SST39SF010** (1 Mbit) chip.
 - **ByteCradle Mini**: Uses an **SST39SF040** (4 Mbit) chip.

 Each board requires a specific ROM file that matches its hardware configuration.

-## Required Tools
+### Required Tools

 To flash the ROM, you'll need a compatible **EPROM/Flash programmer**.
 Options include: